ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/rest_api_docs.rst

 -  URL
 -  File

-Note: Exporting indicators via the ``JSON Export`` feature in ThreatConnect will create a file in this format
+.. note:: Exporting indicators via the ``JSON Export`` feature in ThreatConnect will create a file in this format

 Upload Batch Input File Endpoint